IBM Lotus Domino Server software provides messaging, calendaring and

 Exploitation of this vulnerability allows unauthenticated remote

-attackers to crash the web service, thereby preventing legitimate usage.
+attackers to crash the LDAP service, thereby preventing legitimate

-This attack requires minimal resources to launch and can be repeated to
+usage.
+This attack takes little resources to launch and can be repeated

-ensure that an unpatched computer is unable to recover.
-A successful
+to ensure that an unpatched computer is unable to recover even after the

 iDEFENSE has confirmed the existence of this vulnerability in Lotus

-Server 6.03 is also vulnerable.
+Domino Server version 6.5.4.
 It is suspected that earlier versions of

 Employ firewalls, access control lists or other TCP/UDP restriction